zhehaowang/zhehao.me/book-notes/science-of-cooking/readme.md

   * Fat low, protein high
   * With lots of muscle and little fat, white turkey meat is good for stir-frying and grilling.
 The dark leg meat contains more connective tissue and can be stewed.

+Choosing your white meat
+* Breast meat should be firm and plump.
+* Bones should be in-tact, not broken.
+* Flesh should be blemish-free.
+* The skin should be smooth and soft.

 Know your red meat
 * Beef
   * Fat high, protein medium